Shirley Hall Bass: 1946–1960: The Dyerettes

 Hall began dancing professionally as a 12-year old in 1944, when she was amongst Dyer students recruited to perform shows at USO Servicemen’s clubs and other shows for military members as the Dyerettes.
-Hall, Muriel Burns, Clarice White, Jean Florence and Gloria Broussard, were the core members.
+Hall, Muriel Burns, Clarice White, Florence Saunders, Jean Cornell and Gloria Broussard, were the core members.

 The Dyerettes began performing at the Club DeLisa, supporting the Red Saunders Orchestra with an act that included tap, tumbling, singing, comedy, and dancing on point.
 The teen dancers would perform four shows a night, and were also part of a breakfast revue that would perform early mornings to help transition all night partiers into the new day.

-They performed outside of the DeLisa as well.
-One of the group’s early road gigs, in Rockford, Illinois, was with the Will Mastin Trio, featuring Sammy Davis Jr. Impressed by the Dyerettes, the Will Mastin Trio began using the act as openers on tour in the US and Canada.

 Within a few years the women were not only polished performers but managed their own road bookings, created costumes, choreography and arranged music.
 According to Hall’s professional biography (archived by dance critic Ann Barzel), the Dyerettes toured with Charlie Barnet in 1950, Louis Armstrong in 1951, Ray Charles in 1952, Sarah Vaughan in 1951, 1953, and 1960, Count Basie in 1951, 1953, and 1960, Dinah Washington in 1951, 1956, and 1963, Tito Puente in 1958, Duke Ellington in 1958, and Mel Tormé in 1959.

 The Dyerettes performed in Harlem at the Apollo Theater Amateur Night in 1949, and from 1954-1958 the Dyerettes were “House Openers” for the revues and touring bands at the Apollo.
 While in New York the Hall studied with Charles Weidman and the Dyerettes were choreographed and styled by Cholly Atkins.
 Ebony magazine declared them “one of the top dancing groups in the country,” but the Dyerettes ended their career as a national touring act in 1959 when Sammy Dyer became ill.
 Upon his death in 1960, Dyer left the school to Hall who renamed it the Sammy Dyer School of the Theatre.